Louvre Museum Makes History by Appointing Its First-Ever Female President

 Des Cars hopes she can set an example for more women to go for similar, high-powered jobs in the art world.
 In 2018 she told The New York Times, “It’s a consequence of official institutions not reaching out to women enough, or not giving them enough confidence.
 We’re talking about cultural habits that are deeply ingrained in our societies.”
 In the interview that followed, she went on to say, “Women need to overcome their personal doubts, and to tell themselves: ‘I’m capable of this.
 It’s coming at the right time in my life and in my career.
 I’m ready for this.’”

-19th-century art expert Laurence des Carsas will be the first-ever female president of the Louvre Museum.
+19th-century art expert Laurence des Cars will be the first-ever female president of the Louvre Museum.

 Embed from Getty ImagesLouvre Museum: Website | Facebook | Instagram | Twitter | YouTube | Pinterest